spiritedonion/Race-Condition-Scripts/README.md

  ### How to Configure

-1. In Burp Suite:
-   - Capture a legitimate OTP request
+1. In Burp Suite Capture a legitimate OTP request
-   - Right-click → "Convert to Turbo Intruder attack"
+2. Right-click → "Convert to Turbo Intruder attack"
-   - Replace the OTP value with `%s` in the body
+3. Replace the OTP value with `%s` in the body
-   - Add/Modify the `X-Forwarded-For` header to use `%s`
+4. Add/Modify the `X-Forwarded-For` header to use `%s`

 Example request template: